Owen-Tsai/vue-form-making/README.md

 [简体中文](./README.zh-CN.md) | English

-The FormMaking developed base on [vue](https://github.com/vuejs/vue) and [element-ui](https://github.com/ElemeFE/element), equipts with the latest front-end technology stack, built-in i18n internationalization solution, all of those are aimed at making developmemt simpler, and more efficiently.
+The FormMaking is developed base on [vue](https://github.com/vuejs/vue) and [element-ui](https://github.com/ElemeFE/element), integrated with the popular front-end technology stack and built-in i18n solution, to make your developmeet easier, smoother and more efficient.

-**This project is the base version, and if you need to experience the [Advanced](http://form.making.link), you can go to the advanced version, which provides more components and functionality, add support Vue3.**
+**This repository is the *base* version.
+You may also want to try out the [advanced version](http://form.making.link), which features more components, functionalities, and the support of Vue3.x.**

 ![](https://cdn.form.making.link/Jietu20200708-202415-HD.gif)